Do you want to go camping with dogs and not have any problems?

 Your dog will appreciate being in places that are a little out of the way and not too busy.

-Essential items for camping with your dog
+Essential items for camping with dogs

-It is important not to forget your dog’s personal belongings:
+However, it is important not to forget your dog’s personal belongings:

 - to relax during the day, you can use a cooling mat.
 It helps to regulate body temperature on hot days.